-And there is growing consensus among experts that the laboratory leak should be looked at more closely.
+They're not the only experts who called for the laboratory leak to be looked at more closely.

-And Dr Fauci now says he's "not convinced" the virus originated naturally.
-That's a shift from a year ago, when he thought it most likely Covid had spread from animals to humans.
+And Dr Fauci said in 2021 he was "not convinced" the virus originated naturally.
+That was a shift from a year earlier, when he thought it most likely Covid had spread from animals to humans.

-The Chinese government points to new research published by one of its leading virologists into samples collected from bats in a remote abandoned mine.
+The Chinese government has also pointed to research published by one of its leading virologists into samples collected from bats in a remote, abandoned mine.

-Prof Shi Zhengli - often referred to as "China's Batwoman" - a researcher at the Wuhan Institute, published a report last week revealing that her team had identified eight coronavirus strains found on bats in the mine in China in 2015.
+Prof Shi Zhengli - often referred to as "China's Batwoman" - a researcher at the Wuhan Institute, published a report in 2021 revealing that her team had identified eight coronavirus strains found on bats in the mine in China in 2015.
 The paper says that coronaviruses from pangolins pose more of an immediate threat to human health than the ones her team found in the mine.